My Shortlist

 Phillips says, "Competition for jobs is fierce and those who are winning are creative, adaptable, confident, accountable, communication-savvy problem solvers who know how to build relationships and dream big."
 Lisa's new book explores why leadership skills gained through arts education are critical to the success of the current generation of youth.

-With schools increasingly focused on math and science, and arts educators scrambling to justify the importance of the arts by focusing on how it increases test scores, perhaps we have overlooked something very important — the arts as a means for development of key leadership skills that will give our kids an artistic edge.
+With schools increasingly focused on math and science, and arts educators scrambling to justify the importance of the arts by focusing on how they increase test scores, perhaps we have overlooked something very important — the arts as a means for the development of key leadership skills that will give our kids an artistic edge.

 With over 15 years of experience in performing arts education and youth leadership development, Phillips has committed to bringing the benefit of arts experience to youth populations of the Greater Toronto Area and beyond.
 For more information on Lisa's book please visit, www.theartisticedge.ca/thebook.